 If you live in San Diego, understanding the full scope of your local water quality is important for making an informed decision about how to protect your health and the health of your family.
-Though all water in the area undergoes a series of treatments before it reaches the tap at your sink, those treatments may not capture the full range of contaminants in your water.
+Though all water in the area undergoes a series of treatments before it reaches the tap at your sink, those treatments may not capture the full range of contaminants in your water supply.
+These contaminants are one of the main reasons a reverse osmosis water system is so important.
 San Diego tap water has several disinfection byproducts that do not fall within an optimal health guideline.
 While overall water quality may be high, the water supply has chlorine, chloramine, and fluoride depending on your San Diego region.

 One way to assess this is by examining how San Diego’s municipal water suppliers are meeting Public Health Goals (PHG).
 Created by the California Office of Environmental Health Hazard Assessment (OEHHA), PHGs are more rigorous thresholds for contaminants than those published by the EPA that municipal water suppliers are required to meet.
 Unlike federal regulatory standards, PHGs are non-binding and are not enforceable.
 PHGs can best be thought of as an aspirational target that community water suppliers should move towards, even though many fail to meet these goals.

 The criteria for PHG thresholds follow the logic that the threshold should reflect a level of contaminants that is safe to drink without negative health effects if you consumed it every day for 70 years.
 Put another way, if you drank water containing levels of contaminants that were below PHG thresholds you could reasonably expect to have no adverse health effects from those chemicals during your lifetime.